 So the standard is high and the cost of living the Christian life is also high.
 Why not keep our heads down, wait for heaven, and avoid drama?

-Well, the pattern of the Christian life of suffering now, glory later is deliberate.
+Well, the pattern of the Christian life of suffer now, glory later is deliberate.
 Later in Philippians 1:29, Paul says, and demonstrates, that one of the marks of a Christian is that we get to suffer for the faith.
-And when we endure suffering for Christ, without being paralysed by fear or turning our backs on our brothers and sisters, in obvious courage and obvious unity, we show the world that Christ is worth giving your life for.
+And when we endure suffering for Christ, without being paralyzed by fear or turning our backs on our brothers and sisters, in obvious courage and obvious unity, we show the world that Christ is worth giving our lives for.